metatronslove/abjad/REFERENCES.md

 * Visual Basic
 * Python

-There ara enough syntax references to code in these languages.
-Simple used search engines for this.
+***There are enough syntax references to code in these languages.
+Simply used search engines for this.***
-***

 * İlm-i Cifir Şerhi ve Havassı - Muhiyiddin ibni Arabi - Turkish Translation by Mustafa Varlı
 * Usul-ul Bast Fi Sırrı-l Evfak Vel Havas - İdris Çelebi